 <argument type="service" id="Shopware\Core\Checkout\Order\Aggregate\OrderTransaction\OrderTransactionStateHandler"/>

-<tag name="shopware.payment.method.async" />
+<tag name="shopware.payment.method.sync" />

 </service>